ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/ecosystem/web-test-runner.md

 ## Resource Plugins

-If you're using one of Greenwood's [resource plugins](/docs/plugins/), you'll need to customize WTR manually through [its plugins option](https://modern-web.dev/docs/test-runner/plugins/) so it can leverage the Greenwood plugins your using to automatically to handle these custom transformations.
+If you're using one of Greenwood's [resource plugins](/docs/plugins/), you'll need to customize WTR manually through [its plugins option](https://modern-web.dev/docs/test-runner/plugins/) so it can leverage the Greenwood plugins your using to automatically handle these custom transformations.

-For example, if you're using Greenwood's [Raw Plugin](https://github.com/ProjectEvergreen/greenwood/tree/master/packages/plugin-import-raw), you'll need to add a plugin transformation and stub out the signature.
+For example, if you're using Greenwood's [Raw Plugin](https://github.com/ProjectEvergreen/greenwood/tree/master/packages/plugin-import-raw), you'll need to create a wrapping WTR plugin to handle this transformation.

 ```js
 import fs from "fs/promises";